 That is the real magic of every healthy and mature relationship.

-7. Both partners are willing to forgive
+17. Are willing to forgive

 Healthy partners are willing to forgive and not hold grudges against each other because they know that it’ll make both sides miserable.

 They won’t remind each other of the mistakes they’ve made just to prove a point.

 Instead of foul language, they are always ready to use a love language to restore peace and harmony in their relationship.

 They also don’t immediately think negatively or jump to conclusions.